 Statistical analyses were conducted using R, version 4.4.1 (R Core Team, 2021).
 All package version numbers are documented and managed using the renv package (Ushey and Wickham, 2024).
-Mixed-Effects Models (LMMs) were fitted using the lme4 package (Bates et al., 2015), and parameter estimation along with p-values were calculated using the lmerTest package (Kuznetsova et al., 2017), via Satterthwaite's degrees of freedom method.
+Mixed-Effects Models (LMMs) were fitted using the 1me4 package (Bates et al., 2015), and parameter estimation along with pvalues were calculated using the 1merTest package (Kuznetsova et al., 2017), via Satterthwaite's degrees of freedom method.
 Model assumptions, including normality and heteroscedasticity, were assessed using the performance package (Lüdecke et al., 2021), and transformations (log or Box-Cox) were applied where necessary.
+251

 Initial diagnostic plots indicated non-normality of residuals and heteroscedasticity in the models.
 To address these violations, we followed a structured approach.
 Each dependent variable was first fitted using the raw data.
 When this did not meet assumptions, a log transformation was applied.
 This approach sufficiently improved model fit for the ZOI duration model, and the model was refitted accordingly.
 For the latency to enter and latency to eat models, however, the log transformation did not resolve assumption violations.
 In these cases, a Box-Cox transformation was implemented, with optimal lambda values determined using maximum likelihood estimation.
-The estimated lambda values were $\lambda=-0.869$ for latency to enter and $\lambda=-0.828$ for latency to eat.
-The models were refitted using the Box-Cox transformed dependent variables, leading to improved model assumptions.
+The estimated lambda values were $\lambda = -0.869$ for latency to enter and $\lambda = -0.828$ for latency to eat.
+The models were refitted using the Box-Cox transformed dependent variables, leading to model assumptions.

-The primary objective of the analysis was to determine whether neophobic responses differed between individual and group trials.
-LMMs were fitted to different latency measures (latency to enter, latency to eat, and ZOI duration) under appropriate transformations (log or Box-Cox).
-Models were selected based on the best fit and diagnostics, with Type III sum of squares used to ensure appropriate partitioning of variance for the fixed effects.
+The primary objective of the analysis was to determine whether neophobic responses differed between 261 individual and group trials.
+LMMs were fitted to different latency measures (latency to enter, latency to eat, and 262 ZOI duration) under appropriate transformations (log or Box-Cox).
+Models were selected based on the best fit 263 and diagnostics, with Type III sum of squares used to ensure appropriate partitioning of variance for the fixed 264 effects.
 Key fixed effects included object (control vs. novel objects) and context (individual vs. group).
-We added trial as a fixed effect to account for repeated testing.
-Additionally, sex was included as a fixed effect to account for potential differences between males and females.
-Data were available for all individuals except two: one where the PCR failed and another where the sample was lost.
-Initially, we fitted a full random effects structure (in line with the preregistered report) accounting for variability at the NestID, GroupID, and BirdID levels, with specific terms for individual (indiv dummy) and group (group dummy) conditions to capture within-subject and within-group variation.
-The full random effects model was:
+We added 265 trial as a fixed effect to account for repeated testing.
+Additionally, sex was contrast-coded, and included as a 266 fixed effect to account for potential differences between males and females.
+For two individuals with missing 267 data, one where the PCR failed and another where the sample was lost, a value of 0 was assigned.
+Initially, 268 we fitted a full random effects structure (in line with the preregistered report) accounting for variability at the 269 NestID, GroupID, and BirdID levels, with specific terms for individual (indiv dummy) and group (group dummy) 270 conditions to capture within-subject and within-group variation.
+The full random effects model was: 271

 However, the full random effects structure, outlined in the preregistered report, led to over-parameterisation.
-275 Consequently, non-significant interactions were dropped to simplify the model.
-In addition, the final models were simplified by including only random intercepts for BirdID, while retaining the dummy variables where the model allowed it.
-This approach effectively captured individual-level variability in both individual and group conditions, avoiding over-fitting.
-The final model structure for each latency measure is as follows:
+272 Consequently, non-significant interactions were dropped to simplify the model.
+In addition, the final models 273 were simplified by including only random intercepts for BirdID, while retaining the dummy variables where the 274 model allowed it.
+This approach effectively captured individual-level variability in both individual and group 275 conditions, avoiding over-fitting.
+The final model structure for each latency measure is as follows: 276